kvas-it/europython2017/3-lightning.md

 # Micro wave

-- 1, 2, 3 -- part of something big
 - school.coala.io

 # Oliver working on Tox

-- Companies should return back the favours they get from OSS
+- Companies should return back the favours they get from OSS.
-- 20% working on Tox
+- I'm 20% working on Tox now.